thedyerman/local-network-monitor/README.md

 Feel free to submit pull requests or report issues!

 ## Contact
-For support, contact [your email or GitHub link].
+For any questions, contact me kc|at|dyertech.ca.